 Non-invasive breast cancer (also known as ductal carcinoma in situ or DCIS) occurs when abnormal cells grow inside the milk ducts but have not spread to nearby tissue or beyond.
 This may also be referred to as “pre-invasive breast carcinoma.”
 Although the abnormal cells have not spread to tissues outside the ducts, they can develop into invasive breast cancer.
 Learn more

-Invasive breast cancer occurs when abnormal cells from inside the milk ducts or lobules break out into nearby breast tissue.
+Invasive breast cancer is when abnormal cells break out of the milk ducts or lobules and move into nearby breast tissue.
 Cancer cells can travel from the breast to other parts of the body through the blood stream or the lymphatic system.
-They may travel early in the process when the tumor is small or later when the tumor is large.
+And they may travel early in the process when the tumor is small or later when the tumor is large.

-The lymph nodes in the underarm area (the axillary lymph nodes) are the first place breast cancer is likely to spread.
-In advanced stages, breast cancer cells may spread to other parts of the body like the liver, lungs, bones and brain (a process called metastasis).
-There, the breast cancer cells may again begin to divide too quickly and make new tumors.
+The lymph nodes in the underarm area (the axillary lymph nodes) are the first place that breast cancer is likely to spread.
+In advanced stages, breast cancer cells may spread to other parts of the body like the liver, lungs, bones and brain (in a process called metastasis).
+There, the breast cancer cells may again begin to divide too quickly and form new tumors.
+Learn more

 Stage IV breast cancer (also known as metastatic or advanced breast cancer) has spread beyond the breast to other parts of the body, most often the bones, lungs, liver or brain.
 Some women have stage IV when they are first diagnosed but this is not common in the United States.
 More commonly, metastatic breast cancer arises months or years after a person has completed treatment for early or locally advanced breast cancer (stage I, II, or III.)
 Learn more

 Though they are not specific types of tumors, there are some special forms of breast cancer.
 These include inflammatory breast cancer (IBC), Paget disease of the breast or nipple, and metaplastic breast cancer.
 Learn more